 The Company's exploration activities involve significant risks, including the risk that it may not be able to find or produce enough oil and gas to generate any profits.
 There can be no assurance that the use of technical expertise as applied to geophysical or geological data will ensure that any well the Company drills will discover oil or gas.
 Further, there is no way to know in advance of drilling and testing whether any prospect will yield oil or gas in sufficient quantities to make money for the Company.
 In addition, the Company is highly dependent on seismic activity and the related application of new technology as a primary exploration methodology.
 This methodology, however, requires greater pre-drilling expenditures than traditional drilling strategies.
-Even when fully used and properly interpreted, seismic data can only assist the Company in identifying subsurface reservoirs and hydrocarbon indicators, and will not allow the Company to determine conclusively if hydrocarbons will in fact be present and recoverable.
-There can be no assurance that the Company's exploration efforts will be successful.
+Even when fully used and properly interpreted, seismic data can only assist the Company in identifying subsurface reservoirs and hydrocarbons will in fact be present and recoverable.
+There can be no assurance that the Company's exploration